-Israel is located on one of the main bird migration routes and is a paradise for bird watchers with several observatories along the migration route along the Great Syrian African Rift Valley (Road 90 in modern language.)
+Israel is located on one of the main bird migration routes and is a paradise for bird watchers with several observatories along the migration route along the Great Syrian African Rift Valley (Road 90 in modern language) in the Upper Galilee.

 The main observatory is on the Hula Lake (Agmon HaHula Reserve), once a large swamp that was dried in the early days of the State of Israel and flooded again when environmental awareness grew again.
 The Hula Lake is a main attraction site for locals and visitors hosting millions of birds in the migration seasons.
 In the last years the nature conservation authorities are even feeding the birds in order to avoid damage for the fishing industry in the area.

 It is the best place to go bird-watching, so don’t forget your binoculars and cameras!
 The reserve is also one of the best in the world because of its location as a migration route for the birds that fly from Europe to Asia and Africa.

 Twice a year, about 390 species of migrating birds pass through and stop by in the reserve.
 They include water fowls, songbirds, and birds of prey.
 Apart from those feathered creatures, wildcats and water buffalos are also spotted in the area.
 It also boasts several different types of flora and fauna.

 Over 500 million birds pass through the Hula Lake each year.